-Cambodia is an amazing country, with an equally amazing and tragic recent history.
-Colonialism, decades of civil war, and genocide have left Cambodia with a severely debilitated base of human resources which lacks in expertise, education, and training – this has resulted in a great lack of senior tradesmen and technicians within the country.
+Cambodia is an amazing country with an amazing and tragic history.
+Colonialism, decades of civil war, and genocide have left Cambodia with a severely debilitated base of human resources, lacking in expertise, education, and training.
+The country suffers a great deficit of senior tradesmen and technicians.

-Accordingly, without the expertise to be able to service and maintain them, a great deal of the medical equipment in Cambodia hospitals is non-functional.
-In response to this, GE Foundation has partnered with Engineering World Health to develop and deliver a BMET training program in Cambodia as the next step in their partnership with the Cambodian Ministry of Health; the first step being an extensive nation wide program of medical equipment donations.
+Consequently, much of the medical equipment in Cambodian hospitals is non-functional, abandoned without experienced technicians to service and maintain the technology that is available.
+In response to this problem, GE Foundation has partnered with Engineering World Health to develop and deliver a BMET training program in Cambodia as the next step in their partnership with the Cambodian Ministry of Health, the first step being a nationwide program of medical equipment donations.

-In-country assessments began in 2011 and the program was solidified and accelerated with the appointment of a Country Coordinator in mid-2012.
+In-country assessments began in 2011.
+The program strengthened and accelerated with the appointment of a Country Coordinator in mid-2012.

-Our first intake of eleven students will start the full BMET program in 1st quarter 2013.
-However, in response to the often very low levels of schooling found amongst the Cambodian hospital technicians, we have employed a unique element by way of a preparation course - 4 months of night classes in English, Math and Computers - prior to commencing the full BMET course.
-The preparation course is designed to ensure students are able to fully engage with the advanced and technical content of the full BMET course right from the first class.
+Our first intake of 11 students started the full BMET program in first quarter 2013.
+However, in response to the often low levels of schooling found among Cambodian hospital technicians, we have incorporated a unique element in the Cambodian program: a preparation course - four months of night classes in English, math and computers - prior to commencing the full BMET course.
+The preparation course is designed to ensure that students are able to fully engage, right from the first class, with the advanced and technical content of the full BMET course.

-The 6 semester course is being delivered through the Faculty of Health and Science of the local education partner, the University of Puthisastra.
-Each semester consists of intensive "Trade School" style training sessions encompassing both theory and practical elements, followed by periods of Clinical Placements at the home hospital of the technicians.
-Suitably qualified students will be eligible to attain an Associate Bachelor in Biomedical Technology at the completion of the course.
+The six semester course is being delivered through the Faculty of Health and Science from the local education partner, the University of Puthisastra.
+Each semester consists of intensive "trade school" style training sessions, encompassing both theory and practical elements, followed by periods of clinical placements at the home hospitals of the technicians.
+Suitably qualified students will be eligible to attain an Associate Bachelor in Biomedical Technology upon completion of the course.